ivanvison/PlaywrightTraining/README.md

 Thank you for getting to this point.
 This repository was created for a project to learn Playwright with JS.
 "Playwright JS Automation Testing from Scratch with Framework" from UDEMY.
 For this training the instructor also provided a 3hours basic training in JavaScript.
 Trainer: Rahul Shetty.

+Note: By section 11 I had to change the example being used for training.
+For some reason I was investing too much time troubleshooting the teacher's code on my end.
+I decided to take a project that had an online demo instance that I could use.
+I picked "Fusion Invoice".
+That demo resets every X amount of minutes so it made sense.
+I created the whole testing process for: Login, Random Dashboad Verification, Client list verification, New client creation and the validation of the created client. -- The purpose was to be able to continue with the training instead of troubleshooting.

 ## Topics Covered
 - Introduction
 - Getting Started